 - High Cost: $1,800

-- Low Cost: $200
+- Low Cost: $400

 The large gap in the cost of window replacement is based on a few factors— the type of window, window frame material, window size, and energy efficiency.
 Knowing the overall cost of window replacement can help you stay within your budget and avoid surprise expenses down the road.

-Replacement vs New Construction Window Costs
+Replacement Vs New Construction Window Costs

 New construction window installation involves removing and replacing the nailing flange that borders the window on the wall’s interior.
 It is typically reserved for new homes or renovations that involve removing or altering an exterior wall.

 New construction windows are typically 10 to 15 percent more expensive.
 Still, the true cost is the additional labor needed to install them, which can increase your project costs by nearly 100 percent.
 Replacement windows are often the best choice for home renovation.
-They are cheaper and cut down on window installation costs.
+They are less expensive and cut down on window installation costs.

 Primary Factors Involved in Window Replacement Costs

-To help facilitate that conversation and determine which windows are right for you, keep these questions in mind.
+To help facilitate that conversation and determine which windows are right for you, keep these questions in mind:

 - Can I expect energy cost savings with new windows?